Darnell Sanders

-Darnell L. Sanders (born March 16, 1979) is an American former professional football tight end in the National Football League (NFL).
-He played in 36 games (23 starts) at Ohio State University and finished with 42 catches for 474 yards and nine touchdowns.
+Darnell L. Sanders (born March 16, 1979) is an American former professional football player who was a tight end in the National Football League (NFL).
+He played college football for the Ohio State Buckeyes, finishing with 42 catches for 474 yards and nine touchdowns in 36 games (23 starts).
 He was selected 122nd overall by the Cleveland Browns in the fourth round of the 2002 NFL draft.
 He also played for the Atlanta Falcons.